huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

   Changing this will create a new resource.

 * `ecs_group_id` - (Optional, String, ForceNew) Specifies the ECS group ID.
 Changing this will create a new resource.

-* `security_group_ids` - (Optional, List, ForceNew) Specifies an array of one or more security group IDs.
-  Changing this will create a new resource.

 * `user_data` - (Optional, String, ForceNew) Specifies the user data to provide when launching the instance.
   The file content must be encoded with Base64.
 Changing this will create a new resource.